Venezuelan bolívar: Digital bolívar

 Banknotes of 5, 10, 20, 50, and 100 digital bolívares were introduced in 2021, all bearing similar motifs but different colors.

 According to the Central Bank of Venezuela's data, banknotes of higher denominations did not actually start circulating immediately until later on, with only the 5 and 10 bolívar banknotes circulating at first, followed by the Bs.
 20 in March 2022 and the Bs.
 50 and Bs.
 100 in May 2022.

-In August 2024, banknotes of 200 and 500 bolívares were introduced, distinguished from the lower denominations for having multiple portraits of Simón Bolívar.
+In August 2024, banknotes of 200 and 500 bolívares were introduced, distinguished from the lower denominations by having multiple portraits of Simón Bolívar.